Rjesh2006/-cha-lang-C/Cpp_OOps./Inheritance.md

 }
 ```

-3. Multilevel Inheritance
-Explanation:

-Multilevel inheritance occurs when a derived class inherits from another derived class.
-This creates a hierarchy of classes where each class inherits properties and behaviors from its parent class.

-Example:

-In the provided example, the Labrador class inherits from the Dog class, which in turn inherits from the Animal class.
-As a result, the Labrador class can access methods from both the Dog and Animal classes.

-3. Multilevel Inheritance
+# 3. Multilevel Inheritance
-Explanation:
+***Explanation:***

-Multilevel inheritance occurs when a derived class inherits from another derived class.
-This creates a hierarchy of classes where each class inherits properties and behaviors from its parent class.
+**Multilevel inheritance occurs when a derived class inherits from another derived class.
+This creates a hierarchy of classes where each class inherits properties and behaviors from its parent class.**

-Example:
+**Example:**

-In the provided example, the Labrador class inherits from the Dog class, which in turn inherits from the Animal class.
-As a result, the Labrador class can access methods from both the Dog and Animal classes.
+**In the provided example, the Labrador class inherits from the Dog class, which in turn inherits from the Animal class.
+As a result, the Labrador class can access methods from both the Dog and Animal classes.**

 ```cpp
 #include <iostream>